 WHO WE ARE

-SHARON SHATTUCK is a filmmaker, freelance animator, and lapsed botanist.
-She has worked on several award-winning documentary films and shorts, including the Emmy-nominated feature, THE CITY DARK, which aired on PBS’s POV series in 2012, and THE SEARCH FOR GENERAL TSO, which premiered at Tribeca Film Festival in 2014.
-Her short video and animation work has appeared in the New York Times, PBS, Slate, ProPublica, and Radiolab, she’s a contributing blogger for The Huffington Post and The Advocate, and she’s currently working on her first feature documentary, WHERE THE MARSH MEETS THE LAKE, a story about her unconventional family.
-She has degrees in environmental science and journalism.
+Co-Founder SHARON SHATTUCK is a documentary filmmaker and animator.
+Sharon’s first feature, From This Day Forward, about her transgender parent, premiered at the 2015 Full Frame Documentary Film Festival, had its international premiere at Hot Docs, and is in select theaters in spring/summer 2016.
+She has animated several award-winning documentary films and shorts, including the Emmy-nominated feature, The City Dark, which premiered at SXSW and aired on PBS’s 2012 POV series, and The Search For General Tso, which premiered at Tribeca Film Festival and was distributed through IFC/Sundance Selects, and the short film Truck Farm.
+Her short video and animation work has appeared in the New York Times, PBS, Slate, ProPublica, and Radiolab.
+She’s a contributing blogger for The Huffington Post and The Advocate, and has degrees in environmental science and journalism.

-Emma Wiseman is our talented assistant artist and head puppeteer.
-She is a multidisciplinary performer and theater-maker originally from Weston, CT and now based in Brooklyn.
+Emma Wiseman, Sweet Fern’s lead puppeteer and production assistant, is a multidisciplinary performer and theater-maker originally from Weston, CT and now based in Brooklyn.
 Over the last few years she has been acting, singing, dancing, and puppeteering at Dixon Place, the Detroit Institute of Art, Triskelion Arts, St. Ann’s Warehouse, the Bushwick Starr, Incubator Arts Project, Theatre for the New City, on film, in a field in Cold Spring, NY, and many other exciting venues.
 Emma has been fascinated by science and medicine from an early age and explores these subjects through live performance.
-She is currently a member of the dance-music troupe THE SPACE WE MAKE, and a 2014 Resident Artist with Mabou Mines.
+She is currently a member of the dance-music troupe THE SPACE WE MAKE, and was a 2014 Resident Artist with Mabou Mines.